Prof. Dr. Jerg Gutmann

 An up-to-date list of my publications and links to working paper repositories can be found here.

-Students interested in writing a term paper with me can find some information here.
+Students in the specialization in law & economics who are interested in writing a term paper with me can find information here.

 A summary of my teaching activities can be found here.